Chema22R/3d-previewer/README.md

 ## Setup and Run
 1. Download the source code
 2. Install the node modules executing `npm run i`
-3. Execute one of the following commands
+3. Execute one of the following commands to build the application
-    - `npm start` to run the application in live-reload mode (development)
+    - `npm run build` (production)
-    - `npm run build` to build the application (production)
+    - `npm run build:dev` (development)
+4. The build code can be found in `./client/dist` and `./server/dist`

 ## Directories Structure
 ```